getsentry/sentry-docs/src/collections/_documentation/workflow/search.md

 -   `server:web-8`
 -   `example error`

 The tokens `is:resolved` and `user.username:"Jane Doe"` are standard search tokens because both use reserved keywords.
-See [Issue Properties](#issue-properties) and [Events Properties](#events-properties) for appropriate keyword usage.
+See [Issue Properties](#issue-properties) and [Event Properties](#event-properties) for appropriate keyword usage.
 The token `server:web-8` is pointing to a custom tag sent by the Sentry SDK.
+See [Custom Tags](#custom-tags) for more information on how to set tags.

 The token `example error` is utilizing the optional raw search and is passed as part of the issue search query (which uses a CONTAINS match similar to SQL).
 When using the optional raw search, you can provide _one_ string, and the query uses that entire string.